-The following information supplements and should be read in conjunction with the section in the Prospectus entitled "Dividends and Distributions."
+The following information supplements and should be read in conjunction with the section in the Prospectus entitled "Dividends, Distributions and Taxes."

 General Policies.
-The Fund expects to pay out dividends from distributable cash flow quarterly.
-Distributable cash flow generally represents dividends and distributions form equity investments, interest from debt securities and net premiums from options, less expenses.
+The Fund expects to pay out dividends from net investment income semiannually.
 Net realized capital gains distributions, if any, will be paid out at least annually.

-Due to the tax treatment under current law of cash distributions made by MLPs in which the Fund invest, a portion of the distributions the Fund anticipate making may consist of tax-deferred return of capital.
+Due to the tax treatment under current law of cash distributions made by MLPs in which the Fund invests, a portion of the distributions the Fund anticipates making may consist of tax-deferred return of capital.
 To the extent that distributions exceed the Fund's earnings and profits, distributions are generally not treated as taxable income for the investor.
 Instead, Fund shareholders will experience a reduction in the basis of their shares, which may increase the capital gain or reduce capital loss realized upon the sale of such shares.
 If all or a portion of a distribution payment made by the Fund amounts to a return of capital, the Fund would provide a written notice to that effect.